JeroenSlobbe/Tutorials/DockerHardening/readme.md

 ![The Falco alert is forwarded to the SIEM stub](./img/34-falco-alert-forwarded-to-siem.png)

-This examples shows a container can be connected to a SIEM.
+This example shows a container can be connected to a SIEM.
 The solution might not scale well, but connecting a Kubernetes cluster to a SIEM, will be discussed in a later write-up.

 ## Final remarks